cmurillo1291/causal_inference_on_fall_incidence/README.md

 ## Causal Inference on Fall Incidents and Their Consequences Using Linked Belgian Health Interview Survey Data

+### Abstract

+**Background:**
+Population ageing and the high prevalence of falls among older adults are contributing to rising healthcare costs.
+Preventive interventions such as strengthening and balance exercise are considered effective in reducing recurrent falls and fall-related morbidity.
+However, evidence on their impact on healthcare expenditures remains limited.
+Large-scale survey and administrative datasets provide an opportunity to study these effects but introduce methodological challenges, particularly confounding and complex survey design.

+**Aim:**
+This thesis estimates the average treatment effect (ATE) of self-reported exercise for fall prevention on accumulated healthcare costs among older adults who experienced a fall, compared to no exercise participation.

+**Methods:**
+Healthcare costs over a two-year follow-up were obtained from administrative claims data from the InterMutualistic Agency.
+For participants who died during follow-up, costs were accumulated only up to the time of death.
+Exposure and confounders were derived from the 2013 and 2018 waves of the Belgian Health Interview Survey.
+Exercise was defined as self-reported strengthening and balance training in the year prior to the survey.
+Confounders included demographic factors, clinical vulnerability, fall history, home safety, baseline healthcare costs, province, and survey wave.

+The ATE was estimated using Targeted Maximum Likelihood Estimation (TMLE) with Super Learner.
+Survey design features (weights, clustering, and stratification) were incorporated.
+Results were compared with unadjusted regression, forward stepwise regression, and parametric g-computation.
+Quantile Treatment Effects (QTE) were also estimated.
+Complete-case analysis was used throughout.

+**Results:**
+The complete-case sample included 731 individuals (119 exercise; 612 no exercise), of whom 59 died during follow-up.
+The estimated ATE was −€51 (SE = 2,229; 95% CI: −4,419 to 4,317).
+Ignoring survey design underestimated uncertainty (SE ≈ 1,686).
+Unadjusted estimates suggested a large positive effect (€4,495), which decreased substantially after adjustment (€1,380–€1,400).
+QTE results suggested heterogeneous effects across the cost distribution, with larger positive estimates in upper quantiles but high uncertainty.

+**Conclusions:**
+There is no evidence that self-reported strengthening and balance exercise after a fall reduces healthcare costs.
+The results highlight the importance of proper confounding adjustment and accounting for survey design when estimating causal effects using population-based survey data.

 ### Study Variables

 #### Outcome (Y)